Questions? Call NCOAE Support (910) 399-8090

 The National Center for Outdoor & Adventure Education (NCOAE) offers skillful medical first-aid training for outdoor educators looking to professionally certify their emergency preparedness while working in the field.

-The Hybrid Wilderness First Aid training (offered in conjunction with the Wilderness Medicine Training Center) allows individuals to complete a significant part of their training ahead of time through online study and testing, in combination with a two-day practical training at NCOAE’s Wilmington, North Carolina campus.
+The Hybrid Wilderness First Aid training allows individuals to complete a significant part of their training ahead of time through online study and testing, in combination with a two-day practical training at NCOAE’s Wilmington, North Carolina campus.

 Unlike standard first aid training and medical courses, which assume locations and resources available in urban environments, trainings in wilderness medicine teach how to manage medical emergencies in remote settings.